 Stimulants have effects that are similar to those of cocaine.
 They speed up cardiovascular activity and stimulate the brain’s reward centers to produce feelings of heightened energy, excitement, and extreme mental alertness.
 However, stimulants do not take effect as quickly as cocaine and remain longer in the central nervous system.

-So, for some, these feelings of intense wakefulness and the increased ability to focus can lead to addiction.
-Especially in those who have a harder time with energy and focus.
-Some students report feeling as if they are on cloud 9 when first taking stimulants.
+So, for some, these feelings of intense wakefulness and the increased ability to focus can lead to addiction, especially in those who have a harder time with energy and focus.
+Some students report feeling on cloud 9 when first taking stimulants.
 If the use continues, it usually develops into a study drug addiction.

-Long-term abuse of these drugs can produce symptoms of psychosis or a loss of connection from reality.
+Long-term abuse of these drugs can produce symptoms of psychosis or a loss of connection with reality.
 Paranoia, hallucinations, and delusions characterize psychosis.
 Prolonged stimulant use can also lead to violent and erratic behavior.
-People who abuse stimulants also can overdose, which in some cases can lead to death.
+People who abuse stimulants can also overdose, which can sometimes lead to death.

 Signs of overdose include:

 If you need more information about stimulants, then call us today.
-Our professionals will provide you with all of the tools you need to find the best recovery services for you.
+Our professionals will provide you with the tools you need to find the best recovery services.

 As prescription stimulants become more popular, their risk of abuse increases.
 Stimulants are the most commonly misused prescription drugs among college students.
 Unfortunately, the education and outreach that most students receive regarding these drugs are limited.
 Their prevalence may lead some students to believe that using them is harmless.

 After all, they usually use them with good intentions.
-But any powerful stimulant, no matter how pleasant or beneficial the initial effects seem, can have negative side effects as well as addictive potential.
+But any powerful stimulant, no matter how pleasant or beneficial the initial effects seem, can have negative side effects and addictive potential.

-If you’ve spent enough time on a college campus, you’ve likely heard something about using medication to help focus.
+If you’ve spent enough time on a college campus, you’ve likely heard about using medication to help focus.
 Perhaps some of your friends or classmates use study drugs, and you are considering trying them too.
-If you are struggling with your grades, it might seem tempting to take advantage of such a quick fix.
+If you struggle with your grades, it might be tempting to take advantage of such a quick fix.
 But you may be missing crucial information about the drawbacks.

-Maybe you had even tried to study drugs before and experienced the negative effects for yourself.
-Despite these, you may find it hard to study and retain information without them now.
+Maybe you have even tried to study drugs before and experienced the negative effects for yourself.
+Despite these, studying and retaining information may be hard without them.

 Many students are in the same position, hesitant to come forward for fear of judgment or punishment.
-But know that there is no shame in needing help, and there are plenty of people and organizations willing to work with you to end your substance abuse.
+But know that there is no shame in needing help, and plenty of people and organizations are willing to work with you to end your substance abuse.
 Our job is to help you find them.
-Study drug addiction is not something that you want to wait to get help for.
+Studying drug addiction is not something that you want to wait to get help for.

 If you or a loved one struggles with prescription stimulant use, call us today to learn more about your options for substance abuse treatment.
 Academic success is still attainable without the use of prescription stimulants.
 There are also many study drug alternatives like nootropics that you can try to get the brain boost you need without the addiction.